 - Remove the focaccia from the oven and transfer to a cooling rack.
 Allow to cool completely before slicing.
 Serve with olive oil for dipping if desired and enjoy!

-- Sourdough focaccia is best served fresh.
+- Storage instructions: Sourdough focaccia is best served fresh.
 It can be stored for several days in an airtight container at room temperature.
 Note that the salt will melt into the bread and the bread itself will not be as soft.

 - For longer term storage, freeze the cut pieces in an airtight container for up to 1 month, or the whole bread, well wrapped in plastic wrap and foil, for up to 6 months.